The Poincare Duality in Quantization of the Norm of Differential Forms: Even-dimensional pseudo-Riemann manifolds

-Some special results can be obtained in even dimensional pseudo-Riemann manifolds, where $n=2m$.
-In this case the Poincar\'{e} duality for $p=m$ defines one endomorphism: $H^{m} \rightarrow H^{m}$ where it is verified that for every representative form $\gamma^{(m)}_{a}$ exists one and only one other $\gamma^{(m)}_{b}$ verifying:
+Some special results can be obtained in even-dimensional pseudo-Riemann manifolds, where $n=2m$.
+In this case the \poincare duality for $p=m$ defines one endomorphism: $H^{m} \rightarrow H^{m}$ where it is verified that for every representative form $\gamma^{(m)}_{a}$ exists one and only one $\gamma^{(m)}_{b}$ verifying: